 Can Mojave’s animals survive a hotter world?

-below ground level, has increased an average 0.79°C per decade.
-Whereas air temperature increased at a slightly slower rate of 0.63°C per decade.
+below ground level, has increased an average of 0.79°C per decade.
+Whereas the air temperature increased at a slightly slower rate of 0.63°C per decade.

 How will the Mojave Desert landscape change in the coming years?

 A major concern for the United States National Park Service, is the fire hazards of areas with high temperatures, arid environments and flammable plants.
 Additionally, the increase of people and urbanised areas within Mojave Desert’s

 borders, has also brought about invasive species which have altered the desert landscape over the past years.

 McCreedy from the CalPIF (California Partners in Flight), a team which outlined a conservation strategy for Mojave Desert birds in 2009, explained ‘African buffelgrass, red brome and Mediterranean grasses have altered fire regimes in the

 Plains of Sonora, and Arizona Uplands section of the Sonoran Desert, and are widespread in the Mojave and Colorado deserts.’

 Whilst the most flammable plants in Mojave Desert are the native Blackbrush communities, it is the invasive red bromes and cheatgrasses which quickly recover from wildfires and go on to dominate the landscape—increasing fire-risks even

 more.
 The National Park Service believes that the Blackbrush communities will continue to decrease with prevailing climate change and calls for the needs of propagation and restoration management strategies.